alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/usage-guide.md

 ### Sending the User Operation

 After collecting k-1 signatures, it's time to collect the last signature and send the user operation.
-This is done with the `sendUserOperation` method. `sendUserOperation` also formats the aggregated signature, sorting them in ascending order of owner address as it's expected by the Multisig Plugin smart contract.
-Lastly, by default, we reperform gas estimation and use the variable gas feature provided by the Multisig Plugin smart contract.
+This is done with the `sendUserOperation` method. `sendUserOperation` also formats this aggregated signature, sorting them in ascending order of owner address as expected by the Multisig Plugin smart contract.

 ```ts
 import { createMultisigAccountAlchemyClient } from "@alchemy/aa-alchemy";